 Typically, a couple has set a foundation in place to help a relationship grow into something sturdy before deciding to get married.
 However, after just after a few days, or even a few weeks, it can become clear things are not going to work.
 A short marriage can be a hard thing to accept, and the logistics of a divorce can seem unnecessary and unjust under the circumstances.
 Although it’s less common, another option can be to request an annulment.

-An annulment effectively puts each spouse back in the situation each one was before the marriage.
+An annulment from hartford slip and fall lawyer effectively puts each spouse back in the situation each one was before the marriage.
 An annulment acts if the marriage never occurred.
 For short term marriages, annulments can be a desirable outcome.
 In reality, annulments are much more complicated to secure, including considerable extra time and expenses.
+If there has been domestic abuse then they need to talk to an injury lawyer louisville ky

 This fact does not mean annulments are always inappropriate, but both sides of the approach must be considered.
 For example, actors will seek annulment days after getting married based on allegations of fraud.
 Fraud is one of the primary reasons used to justify annulment, but as many grounds, an annulment is hard to establish.